Part 3 of our series DeFi: the new financial frontier

 We’re going to use a combination of the following resources so if you haven’t set these up yet that is a good place to start:

 - An account somewhere you can buy Stablecoins and some Ethereum token – like a crypto exchange.
 We’ll use Binance.
-If you set up your account using our link you’ll save 5% on Binance commissions and it supports our blog.
-So please share the love peeps!

 - A web wallet to transfer your coins between the exchange and the lending protocol.
 We’ll use a browser extension wallet called Metamask but another is MyEthWallet.
 Actually there are tonnes of different wallets you can use – if you want to find the safest kind use a Hardware Wallet.